 What if silencing my pain is eradicating me and not it?

 Beneath those questions, to cope with being caged in a locked unit, I scribbled a whole slew of dreams.
 Some were undoubtedly a bit out there.
-I will never marry Legolas from Lord of The Rings, after all.
+I will never marry Legolas from The Lord of the Rings, after all.
 But others were quite thoughtful and astute.

-This dream, scribbled in (oh-so-kate) hot pink pen glory, recognized the limitations of the modern mental health care system and its for-profit model.
+This dream, scribbled in (oh-so-kate) hot-pink pen glory, recognized the limitations of the modern mental health care system and its for-profit model.
 It also questioned the heavy use of medication and held a powerful acknowledgment of the lesson the many people I had met in psychiatric wards had taught me: Everyone walks a different path in their healing.
+And that path — more than anything — is about building community.

 So now, I’m finally honoring that dream and building this out.

-I never imagined having even 500 readers so to be here with over 10,000 of you is still quite literally unfathomable to me.
+I never imagined having even 500 readers, so to be here with over 10,000 of you after serializing my first memoir, Maura and Me — well, it is still quite literally unfathomable to me.

-So, one more time, in case you really didn’t get it.
+So, one more time, in case you really didn’t get it: What a gift to be here with you.

 Kindly,